 Analytical Phonics

-Analytical Phonics uses the analysis of word forms to structure phonic instruction.
+Analytical Phonics (also known as Analytic Phonics) uses the analysis of word forms to structure phonic instruction.

 The letter groupings in words have patterns and those patterns will often (although not always) be linked to a particular pattern of phonemes.
 So the principal is that if a child knows /goat/, /boat/ and /float/, then the word /moat/ will be easy to read, even if it is the first time that it has been seen.